Transition Tori in the Planar Restricted Elliptic Three Body Problem: Preliminaries

 \end{theorem}

-Let us now introduce a notation for the $S$-symmetric homoclinic to $L_{2}$ orbit obtained in Theorem \ref{lem homoclinic orbit for uk} for the parameters $\mu_{k}$ given in (\ref{eq:muk}).
-We will denote such an orbit by $q^{0}(t)=q^{0}_{k}(t)$ (see Figure \ref{fig:wul2}).
-Note that such an orbit starts at the section $\{y=0\}$ at time $t=0$.
+Let us now introduce a notation for the $S$-symmetric homoclinic orbit to $L_{2}^{\mu_{k}}$ obtained in Theorem \ref{lem homoclinic orbit for uk} for the parameters $\mu_{k}$ given in (\ref{eq:muk}).
+We will denote such an orbit by $q_{\mu_{k}}^{0}(t)$ (see Figure \ref{fig:wul2}).
+We assume that such an orbit starts at a section $\{y=0\}$ at time $t=0$.